 Sec.
-7. (a) An accident involving a regulated lifting device shall be reported by the owner of the regulated lifting device within twenty-four (24) hours after the accident has occurred.
+7. (a) An accident involving a regulated lifting device shall be reported to the department by the owner of the regulated lifting device within twenty-four (24) hours after the accident has occurred.
 This initial report shall contain, to the extent available, the information specified in subsection (b)(1) through (b)(8).

-(b) The owner shall submit a final written accident report to the office as soon as possible after the accident has occurred, but in any event no later than two (2) weeks after the date of the accident.
+(b) The owner shall submit a final written accident report to the office department as soon as possible after the accident has occurred, but in any event no later than two (2) weeks after the date of the accident.
 The following information shall be included in the final written accident report:

 (1) Registration number of the regulated lifting device.